-Also known as Brown Gardenia, this member of the Rubiaceae family is becoming a sought after plant for backyards with its beautifully scented flowers and lush growth.
-Although capable of growing to 8 meters, this plant is an excellent specimen for indoor or outdoor containers.
+Also known as brown gardenia, this member of the Rubiaceae family is becoming a sought after plant for backyards with its beautifully scented flowers and lush growth.
+Although capable of growing to 8m, this plant is an excellent specimen for indoor or outdoor containers.
 Flowers open in the afternoon and attract day moths for fertilisation.

 |Form or habit:||Shrub or small tree|

 The bright lime coloured leaves are simple, opposite, glossy to 25cm in length; with distinctive sunken side-veins.

 |Flower description:||Fragrant white tubular flowers, containing five prominent petals with an overall diameter of roughly 3cm.
 September to May.|

 |Fruit description:||Matures from green to yellow and can be eaten fresh, 4-8cm in diameter.
 The whitish small seeds are flat and triangular, and surrounded by a soft pulp.
 April to June.|

 |Food source for:||Fruit eaten by a large range of animals.
 Important food source for the cassowary further north.|

 |Toxicity:||No toxicity known|

 |Information sources:||Society for Growing Australian Plants (1985) Monthly bulletin.
 Volume 8 No. 5.|